CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ![](img/streamCompactionGraph.png)

 This chart shows the difference between render times of an open scene and a closed scene using stream compaction.
 As I predicted, closed scenes took a lot longer to render per iteration because rays are not terminating as quickly compared to an open scene.
+In an open scene, rays can more easily shoot towards an open area where there will be no intersection, so they will terminate.
+With a closed scene, however, there is no where for the rays to escape so they will continue to bounce until they have reached the maximum depth.

 ## Chaching First Intersection with Varying Depths